 Soft switching is the ability to switch servers using a hotkey sequence.
 You can soft switch to a server by pressing Print Screen and then typing the first few characters of its name or number.
-If you have set a Screen Delay Time and you press the key sequences before that time has elapsed, the OSCAR interface will not display.
+If you have set a Screen Delay Time and you press the key sequences before that time has elapsed, OSCAR will not display.